 The most common method of introducing extra CO2 to a grow space for home growers is a standard tank and regulator kit.

-A CO2 tank, usually either 25 or 50 gallons and made of aluminum, is filled with compressed CO2 and can sit outside the grow tent to save space.
+A CO2 tank, usually either 25 or 50 pounds and made of aluminum, is filled with compressed CO2 and can sit outside the grow tent to save space.

 This tank is then hooked up to a regulator, which is then plugged into either the wall or a CO2 controller.

 The regulator allows you to control the flow of CO2 as it is emitted from the tank.
 This helps ensure that enough CO2 is being released to have a beneficial effect on the plants, while preventing excess from leaking.

 The CO2 is then emitted through tubing that is hung throughout the entire grow tent, above the canopy of the plants so that it can descend down upon the plants as it is released.
 If you are growing in a tent, using a tank will be your best option.

 CO2 Burners - best for grow rooms

 Not as common as using a tank, but still a very popular option, is creating extra CO2 in the garden using a CO2 burner.

 When liquid propane (LP) or natural gasses (NG) are ignited, they produce CO2 as a result.

 The burner consists of as few as two, or as many as ten burners.
 These are housed in a metal box that is hung from the ceiling of the grow room above the canopy of the plants.